-What happens if my child has a statement/EHC Plan?
+What happens if my child has an Education Health Care Plan (EHCP)?

-You will be sent an admission form from the local authority, which needs to be handed in earlier than non-statement applications.
-This is because pupils with a Statement of SEN have higher priority than those without.
+You will be sent an admission form from the local authority, which needs to be handed in earlier than non-EHCP applications.
+This is because pupils with an EHCP have higher priority than those without.
 In addition to considering mainstream schools you may wish to consider specialist provisions such as Trinity Special School, or one of the Additional Resourced Provisions (ARPS).You should discuss this with other professionals supporting your child, such as the Senco and Educational Psychologist.

 The local authority will consult with the school you have chosen to ensure that they can meet your child’s needs.
 The local authority will make the final decision about your child’s placement and you will be informed.
 We will then put the transition arrangements in place.

 How can I prepare my child for secondary school?

 Your child may be nervous, excited, scared or enthusiastic, allow them to talk through their feelings, but don't let them see your anxiety - be positive!